Swatantrya Veer Savarkar (film)

-Swatantrya Veer Savarkar is a 2024 Indian Hindi-language film on the life of Vinayak Damodar Savarkar.
-It is directed, co-written, and co-produced by Randeep Hooda, who also plays the titular role of Savarkar.
+Swatantrya Veer Savarkar is a 2024 Indian Hindi-language biographical drama film on the life of Vinayak Damodar Savarkar, directed, co-written, and co-produced by Randeep Hooda, who also plays the titular role of Savarkar.
 It was released in theatres on 22 March 2024.
+The film is written by Utkarsh Naithani.

-The film presents a detailed biographical sketch of Savarkar from his childhood, including the key events from his life, often in a near-worshipful tone towards its central character.
+The film presents a detailed biographical sketch of Savarkar from his childhood, including the key events from his life.
 It received praises for its actors' performances.